In the midst of bleak economic times, the business of hospital construction has been a rare boon to local and regional workers.

 "We are growing, and we want to be able to meet the needs of our patients," Dr. Douglas Killion, area medical director for Kaiser South Bay, said during a recent tour of the hospital's roughly 36-acre campus along Pacific Coast Highway and Vermont and Normandie avenues.
 "We see that as a positive."

 The Harbor City hospital will break ground this month on a new four-story inpatient North Hospital that will house 140 beds.
-A new parking structure is already complete, and officials will soon mark the opening of its four-level Coastline building that will house ambulatory care and 68 patient beds.

 This winter, two 1950s-era medical buildings that do not meet seismic code will be demolished.
 Most hospitals have to replace or retrofit all buildings used for inpatient care by 2015.